B-rando1/validate-user/README.md

 # Validate User

-Validate User is a WordPress plugin for facilitating new user applications when admin validation is required.
+Validate User is a WordPress plugin for creating and managing new user applications when admin validation is required.
 I made it to grow my WordPress plugin development skills.
 Note that I don't currently have plans to maintain it, so use it at your own risk.